-Note: The tracking of code scanning alerts in issues is in beta and subject to change.
+Note: The tracking of code scanning alerts in issues is in public preview and subject to change.

 This feature supports running analysis natively using GitHub Actions or externally using existing CI/CD infrastructure, as well as third-party code scanning tools, but not third-party tracking tools.